Northern Edition

 Will Skelton – Australia

-It’s always good to see Big Will Skelton back in test rugby.
+It’s always good to see Big Will Skelton back in Test rugby.
 He’s like the posh plates that your other brings out for Christmas.
 Well, it’s nearly Christmas and Joe Schmidt has brought out the massive serving dish.
 Like RG Snyman, Will Skelton is a beautiful rugby freak, and they are able to do things in the game that virtually no one else can.
-They can become one man pod systems, level rucks with their hands, and give their props the sort of scrummaging stability that is usually only achieved by pouring concrete.
+They can become one-man pod systems, level rucks with their hands, and give their props the sort of scrummaging stability that is usually only achieved by pouring concrete.
 But Skelton’s biggest attribute is by far his ‘weight in the carry’.
 Big men are hard to tackle one on one, giants are even harder to drop.
 Watching Skelton pour into defenders is like watching a natural disaster unfolding.
-The compound depletion of energy levels for defenders having to repeatedly tackle Skelton is underrated and it always begins to show in the final twenty minutes of a game.
+The compound depletion of energy levels for defenders having to repeatedly tackle Skelton is underrated and it always begins to show in the final 20 minutes of a game.
 The Wallabies are in the early stages of a rebuild, and a solid scrum is key to being able to build possession and gel combinations in midfield.
-Skelton is key to that, and is arguably the most important player that team.
-Also keep an eye on Harry Wilson, he’s been fantastic over the past 12 months.
+Skelton is key to that, and is arguably the most important player in that team.
+Also keep an eye on No. 8 Harry Wilson, he’s been fantastic over the past 12 months.

 Will Skelton